Images for Discussion

 Teachers should be conversant with computer terminology and concepts that pertain to the use of technology in their classrooms.

 - Take the following online quiz.
 You can use any resources you like to answer the questions.
 Include a screen capture of your certificate showing your grade.
 You may take the quiz repeatedly if you like.
 Note: This test was generated at ProProfs.com .
-You will be given the opportunity to construct your own online quiz in the assignment on management.
+You will be given the opportunity to construct your own online quiz in a later assignment..

 (3) Computer profile